OPCS-4: History

 Whilst additions to OPCS-4 are reviewed on an annual basis, the long term plan is to replace OPCS-4 with SNOMED CT.

 On 31 March 2013 NHS CFH ceased to exist.
 On 1 April 2013, the Health and Social Care Information Centre's (HSCIC) Clinical Classifications Service (CCS) became responsible for the revision and maintenance of OPCS-4.
 On 1 April 2016, HSCIC was rebranded to NHS Digital; responsibility for OPCS-4 remains with NHS Digital.
+NHS Digital merged with NHS England 1 February 2023.

 Volume I - Tabular List

 OPCS-4 Volume I is split into 24 chapters: